rmaicle/sut/README.md

 ## Test Programs

-The repository contains different test programs that are good enough to demonstrate how to use the `sut` module.
+The repository contains different test programs that are good enough to demonstrate how to use this module.
 The directory structure below shows where they can be found.
 You can download or clone the repository and run the tests with the command `../compile.sh test.d [-c<file>...]`.